Fvaguirre/ReverseIndexSearch/readme.md

 which operates on an Index object!

 ### Running the Search Engine
-* Run reviewSearchEngine.go with run reviewSearchEngine.go
+* Run reviewSearchEngine.go with "go run reviewSearchEngine.go"
 * Enter a valid keyword when prompted
 * Press q and enter to quit